mohammed-lahbil/symmetric-encryption-front/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` or `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test --code-coverage` or `npm run coverage` to execute the unit tests and get the code coverage of the project.

-## Running end-to-end tests
+## Running lint verification

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Run `ng lint` or `npm run lint` to execute lint verification.